A Note on Counting Lattice Points in Bounded Domains: Counting lattice points

-The point is, the error due to algebraic localization comes solely from the floor function at the boundary.
-If we are lucky and the $k$-tuple zeta zeros are governed by the RH, then this exercise suggests the error for any well-behaved, codimension-one subspace in $\R^{n}$ of length unit $R^j$ will go like $O\left(R^{j/2+\epsilon}\right)$.
-In particular, for the hyperbola this suggests $O\left(R^{1/4+\epsilon}\right)$.
-Of course our formal and elementary arguments are no substitute for a rigorous and thorough treatment, but hopefully they will serve as motivation to do so.
+To recap, for algebraic localization the floor function is represented as a finite sum; in contrast to the Fourier representation $\lfloor x\rfloor=x-\frac{1}{2}+\frac{1}{\pi}\sum_{k=1}^\infty\sin(2\pi k x)/k$.
+Moreover, $\Pi_{(k)}(x)$ has an explicit integral representation in terms of $k$-tuple zeta functions which can be used to bound the error assuming $\mathfrak{z}_{(k)}(s)$ can be explicitly characterized.
+If we are lucky and the $k$-tuple zeta zeros are governed by the RH, then this exercise suggests the lattice-point counting error for any well-behaved region in $\R^{2}$ of length unit $R^j$ will go like $O\left(R^{j/2+\epsilon}\right)$.
+In particular, for the hyperbola $xy=R$ this suggests $O\left(R^{1/4+\epsilon}\right)$.
+Of course our formal and elementary arguments are no substitute for a rigorous and thorough treatment, but hopefully the proposed strategy of algebraic localization will serve as motivation to do so.